-The way I view it, the $200 annual airline fee credit, $200 annual Uber credit, and $100 annual Saks credit help greatly offset the annual fee, making my real cost for lounge access next to nothing.
+The way I view it, the $200 annual airline fee credit, $200 annual Uber credit, up to $189 back on a CLEAR membership every year, and $100 annual Saks credit help greatly offset the annual fee, making my real cost for lounge access next to nothing.

 The two authorized user options on the Amex Platinum Card

 This is where the confusion starts.
 If you have The Platinum Card® from American Express you have two options for adding authorized users.

 The first option is to add Platinum authorized users for $195 each (Rates & Fees).
 I consider this to be an good value, since the authorized users get Amex Centurion Lounge access, Delta SkyClub access, a Priority Pass membership, and more.
 Getting the most comprehensive lounge access perk offered by any credit card for under $200 is a worthy consideration.

 But there’s another option that American Express added not too long ago.
 You can also add up to 99 authorized users on the Platinum Card, though the authorized users will get a Gold Card rather than the Platinum Card.

 This is a great low-cost option if you’re looking to add authorized users who can spend on your account without actually having them get the benefits.

 What rewards do authorized user Gold Cards get?

 So this gets at the question I’ve been asked several times, which is along the lines of:

 “Could I just add Gold Card authorized users on the Platinum Card, and they’d start earning the amazing 4x points at restaurants and U.S. supermarkets that the new Amex Gold Card offers?”